FAQ

-If you have had no personal experience with acupuncture, it is indeed difficult to comprehend.
 Yet, you must be curious, just a little bit, if you are reading this page.
-Below are commonly asked questions about acupuncture and herbal medicine.
+Here are commonly asked questions about acupuncture and herbal medicine.
 If your questions aren’t answered here, please contact me.

 Acupuncture gently engages your whole body so it can alleviate whatever is creating pain or illness and causing you to suffer.
 It awakens your body and reminds it what health is.